EyeLoveKnots

 R2: Chain 2.
 DC into the 1st DC, 2 DC into each of the next 11 DC, DC into the same DC as the 1st.
 Join with MC, and fasten off Yellow.
 (24 DC)

 R3: In MC, chain 1.
 SC into the 1st stitch, skip the next stitch, (3 DC, chain 2, 3 DC) into the next stitch, skip the next stitch, [SC into the next stitch, skip the next stitch, (3 DC, chain 2, 3 DC) into the next stitch, skip the next stitch] 5x.
-Join to the first DC of the round.
+Join – I’ve done so to the same DC that the first SC is worked into to keep the shaping consistent with the rest of the petals, but you can experiment with joining here, to the first SC or even to the first DC.
 (6 Petals, 6 SC)

 Linked Up To…